webzakimbo/bcome-read-the-docs/docs/source/intro.rst

 Welcome to our documentation

-For example configurations and functionality demonstrations please see the |GUIDES|_.
+For example configuration and functionality demonstrations please see the |GUIDES|_.

 Starting from scratch?
 Jump to our :doc:`../getting-started/requirements`. or :doc:`../getting-started/create-project-structure`.